SS Vespasian: Eastern Prince

-Marine turbine flexiblity and efficiency
+Marine turbine flexibility and efficiency

-All of the steam turbine ships, including Turbinia (1894), HMS Viper (1899), TS King Edward (1901), RMS Victorian (1904), RMS Carmania (1905) and RMS Lusitania (1906) had direct drive from their turbines to their propellers.
+All of the earliest steam turbine ships, including Turbinia (1894), HMS Viper (1899), TS King Edward (1901), RMS Victorian (1904), RMS Carmania (1905) and RMS Lusitania (1906) had direct drive from their turbines to their propellers.
 This meant that their propellers ran at turbine speed, which was much faster than the speed of reciprocating marine steam engines.

 Direct-drive turbine ships used more coal and water than steamships with reciprocating engines, and they were suitable only for services in which they could sustain speeds of 16 kn or more.
-In the early 20th century all cargo ships and most passenger ships sailed at less than 16 kn.
+Early in the 20th century, all cargo ships, and most passenger ships, sailed at less than 16 kn.
 Parsons sought a way for turbines to propel slower ships efficiently.

-In 1897 a 22 ft steam launch was built with a single turbine driving twin propellers via helical reduction gearing.
+In 1897, a 22 ft steam launch was built with a single turbine driving twin propellers via helical reduction gearing.
 Her turbine ran at 20,000 rpm and the reduction gear ratio was 14 to 1.
 But it was not until 1908 that Parsons scaled up the concept to be applied to a ship.

-Vespasian 1908–14
+Vespasian

 The Parsons company renamed the ship Vespasian, thoroughly overhauled her, and tested her triple-expansion engine for coal and water consumption.
 Parsons replaced the engine with twin steam turbines that drove her propeller shaft by reduction gearing.
 She kept the same boilers, propeller and propeller shaft.

 Parsons found that the turbine used 15 percent less coal than the triple-expansion engine.
 Parsons then altered her propeller, which increased the fuel saving to 22 percent.
 The turbines also used less water than her triple-expansion engine.
 The turbines ran at 1,400 rpm, and drove her propeller shaft at 70 rpm via single-reduction gearing.

 The Parsons company ran Vespasian as a collier, carrying coal from Newcastle to Rotterdam.
-By 1911 she had covered 20000 nmi in all weathers and delivered 90,000 tons of coal.
+By 1911, she had covered 20000 nmi in all weathers, and delivered 90,000 tons of coal.

 Fate

-In 1913 Cairns & Noble bought Vespasian for her turbines.
+In 1913, Cairns & Noble bought Vespasian for her turbines.
 Vespasian was scrapped in Newcastle in the first half of 1914.
-William Doxford & Sons installed the turbines in the cargo ship Lord Byron, which was launched in 1916 and completed in 1917.
-The turbines survived until 1931, when Lord Byron was re-engined with a triple-expansion engine.
+William Doxford & Sons installed the turbines in the cargo ship Lord Byron, which was launched in 1916, and completed in 1917.
+In 1928, Lord Byron was renamed Maid of Sparta.
+The turbines survived until 1931, when the ship was re-engined with a triple-expansion engine, and renamed Nicolaos G. Culucundis.